JuaniV2002/tasks_manager/README.md

 - Show tasks: list all tasks with details and indices.
 - Urgent tasks: show only high-priority tasks (highlighted in red).
 - Tasks by manager: filter tasks assigned to a specific manager.
-- Save tasks to file: write tasks to a plain-text `.txt` file.
+- Save tasks to file (CSV): write tasks to `tasks.csv` with proper quoting.
-- Load tasks from file: read tasks from a previously saved file.
+- Load tasks from file (CSV): read tasks from `tasks.csv`.
 - Show tasks sorted by due date: chronological view by due date.
+- Search tasks: find by text in description or manager.
+- Overdue highlighting: shows days remaining, due today, or overdue by N days.
+- Unsaved-changes prompt: offers to save before exiting if you made changes.

 ## Setup